-• FLUORO-SORB[®] - A novel technology is being introduced by CETCO, a division of Minerals Technologies (MTX).
-Like the process for activated carbon technologies, but using a proprietary NSF-certified material, FLOURO-SORB[®], Minerals Technologies believes its product is 3-4x more effective and more economical than activated carbon.
-Based on groundwater studies and vetted by research universities, FLUORO-SORB[®] can be used in existing filtration systems for both drinking and ground water; it can be used with empty bed contact time as low as three minutes.
-It can also be used as a permeable reactive barrier for groundwater and source control, for in-situ stabilization and solidification, and as a sediment cap for soil/sediment remediation.
-CETCO is also working to manufacture the filtration systems and field test them with utility and waste companies.
+FLUORO-SORB[®] - A novel technology is being introduced by CETCO, a division of Minerals Technologies (MTX).
+Like the process for activated carbon technologies, but using a proprietary NSF-certified material, FLUORO-SORB[®], Minerals Technologies believes its product is 3-4x more effective and more economical than activated carbon.
+Based on groundwater studies and vetted by research universities, FLUORO-SORB[®] can be used in existing filtration systems for both drinking and ground water, and with empty bed contact time as low as three minutes.
+In addition, it can be used as a permeable reactive barrier for groundwater and source control, for in-situ stabilization and solidification, and as a sediment cap for soil/sediment remediation.
+Furthermore, CETCO is planning to manufacture filtration systems and field test them with utility and waste companies.